ZachsPage/md-decision-trees/README.md

 ## Encoding Terms / Abbreviations
 To create the decision hierarchy, we'll use an encoding strategy for organization (`<Token>: ...` or `* <Token>: ...`):
 * `D`: Decision
-* `B`: Branch
+* `O`: Option
 * `P`: Pro
 * `C`: Con
 * `N`: Note

 ### Mapping Rules
-Decisions can have 1 to many Branches - labeled `B1` / `B2` / etc
+Decisions can have 1 to many Options - labeled `O1` / `O2` / etc
-Branches can become Decisions also - `B/D`
+Options can become Decisions also - `O/D`
-Pros / Cons associate with one to many Branches:
+Pros / Cons associate with one to many Options:
-* The association can be opposite - ex. a Pro for `B1` is a con for `B2`
+* The association can be opposite - ex. a Pro for `O1` is a con for `O2`
-* This will likely be tracked with tokens like `P1B1C1B2`
+* This will likely be tracked with tokens like `P1O1C1O2`

 Notes can be associated with one to many of any entity